The European Rabbit

 Appearance: Males (bucks) and females (does) are similar in appearance, although does tend to be smaller than males, with slightly narrower heads.
 They grow to a length of 34-50cm (head and body), with a 4-8cm tail, and weigh about 1.2-1.5kg.
 Their coat is greyish brown on the back, with a pale grey-white tummy, and paler ginger area on the nape.
 Their tail is darker on the top, with a white underside.
 Although this is the normal appearance, some rabbits are a sandy yellow in colour, and some are completely black (of course, our domestic rabbits’ appearance is very different from this).
 Rabbits are easily distinguished from hares – they are significantly smaller, and their ears and hind legs are much shorter, proportionally (rabbits’ ears are shorter than their head length).
 Hares also have black tips to their ears.

 Rabbits use their powerful hind legs to hop, rather than walk.
 They can make a lateral leap of about 10 ft in one bound, and they can reach speeds of over 50 miles per hour if they need to escape a predator.
 Their hind feet are padded with fur to absorb shock, and their long toes are webbed to prevent them spreading and breaking during movement.
-Their feet are designed so the claws sink into the ground (an important factor when considering the flooring in our rabbits’ home).
+Their feet are designed so the claws sink into the ground, providing grip.

 Ears: Rabbits’ hearing is essential for their survival.
 They can hear sounds from different directions simultaneously, as their ears can move independently, helping them to detect danger.